FOGProject/fog-docs/docs/kb/reference/vi.md

+---
+title: Quick reference for basic editing in Vi
+aliases:
+    - Quick reference for basic editing in Vi
+description: index page for vi
+context_id: vi
+tags:
+    - in-progress
+    - linux
+    - vi
+    - kb
+    - reference
+---

-## Quick reference for basic editing in Vi
+# Quick reference for basic editing in Vi

 Vi is a very basic (yet incredibly powerful) text editor that comes with just about every single Linux Distribution.
 Using Vi allows you to avoid